obezeq/Auto-Kitty-Workspace/README.md

 - **FZF**: General-purpose command-line fuzzy finder, useful for searching files, commands, and more.

-- **Hack Nerd Font**: Primary font used, designed to improve readability and icon compatibility in terminals and code editors.

 - **NvChad**: Neovim configuration for developers, providing a modern and modular text editing experience.

 - **Zsh-autosuggestions**: Zsh plugin that suggests commands as you type based on your history.